brujoand/blog.brujordet.no/content/post/productivity/Clauding_from_anywhere.md

 draft: false
 ---

 At my old university (NTNU) we had our own irc server on freenode.
-I hanging out there to talk to all the smart people, and also to share cool news and tools.
+I hung out there to talk to all the smart people, and also to share cool news and tools.
 But I was sometimes met by my dreaded arch nemesis, the default comment when someone had already seen what I was sharing:
 > old -.-

-My 'old' sensors are flashing as I write this post because the tools are indeed old, but I still feel it should be the right amount of informative for a good amount of people.
+My 'old' sensors are flashing as I write this post because the tools are indeed old, but I still think (or hope) it is informative for a good amount of people.
-We can be old together.

 Anyway; I have been clawing at AI in many forms in my homelab for a while without ever being any type of expert.
 It's been usefulish, so I've used it ish.
 Like for object